kyberdrb/arch_linux_installation_guide/README.md

     bootctl install

+**TODO create a script that will automatize the creation of 'arch.conf' file that will take as arguments the path to the root partition `/` and an optional argument of the name of the kernel when multiple kernels are installed (but check if it exists in the `/etc/mkinitcpio.d/` dir), e.g. `./generate_bootctl_config.sh /dev/sda2 linux-lqx`**

 Generate a system partition UUID, i.e. the partition, where you installed the operating system Arch Linux on, and then use it in the bootloader instead of the partition name (more secure):

     echo "title Arch Linux" >> /boot/loader/entries/arch.conf